shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         </div>
     </div>
     <aside class="notes">
-        in every pockets, even cheap smartphones can run a decent browser, the Web is just a click away anywhere, anytime to anyone!
+        is on the go, even cheap smartphones can run a decent browser, the Web is just a click away anywhere, anytime to anyone!
     </aside>
 </section>